CS326-Oriole/FYF/README.md

 team view - Team view with some bios on the team and what each member will be contributing to the project.

 ##Statefulness
 Our application uses sessions for user/admin account login and log out.
 We also use sessions for anonymous user login where a person can use the features of the website without an account.
 After sign in, the user will be redirected a new home page with categories and will be able to browse through the website without ending the user's session.
-The user can log out by hitting the log out button at the bottom of the page.
-The file server.js contains the algorithm to maintain statefulness for our application. https://github.com/CS326-Oriole/FYF/blob/master/server.js
+The user can log out and end their session by hitting the log out button at the bottom of the page.
+The file server.js contains the algorithm and code to maintain statefulness for our application. https://github.com/CS326-Oriole/FYF/blob/master/server.js

 ##Persistence